Omar-Alaa-Elzanaty/askfm/README.md

 **How to answer ?**

-steps Like as ask question except that you will chose *Answer Question*.
+steps Like ask question except that you will chose *Answer Question*.

 **NOTE**